Best Day Hiking Backpack: 2023 10 Top Models

 Recommended

 The Daylite weighs in at 1 lb.
-5 oz. placing it firmly in the middle of the pack in regards to weight.
+5 oz., placing it in the middle of the pack in regards to weight.
 It is, however, far cheaper than similarly sized packs like the Osprey Talon and Gregory Citro, and a little more comfortable for day-long use than featherweights like the REI Co-Op Flash 22 or Sea to Summit Ultra-Sil Nano.

 The comfort upgrade of the Daylite as compared to other lightweight packs is owed to the use of highly breathable, mesh-covered AirScape foam and an EVA foam harness.
-While not as cushy as the padding on the Talon, Stratos, or REI Traverse, these features make the Daylite a highly comfortable carry whenever you’re hauling under 12 lbs. of gear.
+While not as cushy as the padding on the Talon, Stratos, or REI Traverse, we found that these features make the Daylite a highly comfortable carry whenever you’re hauling under 12 lbs. of gear.

 This pack also has a fairly impressive set of features boasting a total of five pockets, a hydration reservoir, a water-repellent DWR coating, a removable hip belt, and a panel-loading main compartment.